Tips on how to win at meal prep

 - Decide what meal(s) you want to plan in advance.
 Maybe breakfast, lunch and dinner is too ambitious.
 Try prepping for only the meal you struggle with most.

-- Start a list of freezer-friendly or meal prep friendly recipes so you don’t always have to re-look up a recipe or scramble online to find one last minute.
+- Start a list.
+Compile freezer-friendly or meal prep friendly recipes so you don’t always have to re-look up a recipe or scramble online to find one last minute.
 Organize it by meal type or ingredients.

 - Make larger quantities.
 This is perfect for food that will last 4-5 days such as rice or pasta.
 Come up with a few recipes you can reuse the grains with throughout the week.